gp-rank13/gp-radiobuttons/README.md

 ## Customizing the Template Panels

-The panels are stored within the compiled extension, but these can be overridden with custom versions.
+The panels are stored within the compiled extension, but these can be overwritten with custom versions.
 Custom panels must be created in Gig Performer (e.g. using the in-built templates as a starting point) and then exported as individual panel files.

 Panel files must be moved to the extension folder and names must follow the format:
 ```